 It’s a big, bright, beautiful world out there.
 If you’re a young writer with literary or academic ambitions, it’s a world utterly packed with inspiration.
 From rolling landscapes, perfect for escaping into the realms of your imagination, to bustling, vibrant cities, in which people from every walk of life hustle their way through their days.
 The settings, characters, storylines, or subjects of your next big writing project are just waiting to be discovered.
 That’s why I’ve put together this list of cities every writer should see no matter what they’re writing.

 I believe that inspiration can be found anywhere, and many great works of literature and academia have been prompted by what writers have found on their doorstep.
 However, when you’re young, you have something of an obligation to get out there and soak up as much of this varied planet as possible.
 For young writers, this is doubly true, and when you’re making your travel plans, it’s never a bad idea to seek out places that might act as your muse someday.
 Remember that impressions and experience had played a huge role in career establishment of in-demand and popular essay writers like writers from EssayPro.

 I’ve put together six cities across the world which are sure to get your creative juices flowing.
 So what are you waiting for?
 Pack your notepad, your best pen, and get out there!

 Globetrotting Cities Every Writer Should See

 Literary magic and history flow through the streets of the Argentine capital like water.
-This is the city which gave birth to the kaleidoscopic worlds of Borges and his contemporaries, and it’s not difficult to see why: the unique blend of the old and the new swing in a fascinating harmony, the evenings sing with strange music, and interesting characters seem to use the wide boulevards as their own personal stages.
+This is the city which gave birth to the kaleidoscopic worlds of Borges and his contemporaries, and it’s not difficult to see why: the unique blend of the old and the new swing in a fascinating harmony, the evenings singing with strange music, and interesting characters seem to use the wide boulevards as their own personal stages.